-A medical abortion has a slightly higher failure rate than surgical abortion, and, if the pregnancy were to continue, the chance of birth defects if the pregnancy is not ended is unknown.
+Medical abortion has a slightly higher failure rate than surgical abortion, and, if the pregnancy were to continue, the chance of birth defects if the pregnancy is not ended is unknown.

 What are the Possible Side Effects?

-Some women experience pain, nausea, headaches, vomiting or diarrhea.
+Some people experience pain, nausea, headaches, vomiting or diarrhea.
 Bleeding and cramping are a normal part of the process.
 The bleeding can be heavier than a normal period and can last from 9-16 days.